scaffold-eth/scaffold-eth/README.md

 yarn start
 ```

-📝 Edit your frontend `App.js` in `packages/react-app/src` and open http://localhost:3000
+📝 Edit your frontend `App.jsx` in `packages/react-app/src` and open http://localhost:3000

 ---